Larry Craig: U.S. Senate

 Craig supported the guest worker program proposed by President George W. Bush.
 In April 2005, Craig tried to amend an Iraq War supplemental bill with an amendment that would have granted legal status to between 500,000 and one million illegal immigrants in farm work.
 The amendment failed with 53 votes (60 votes were needed because the amendment was not relevant to the underlying bill).
 A version of the AgJOBS legislation was included in the Senate-passed immigration reform bill in 2006.
 Craig, the principal sponsor of AgJOBS, continues to support amnesty for illegal immigrants who are "trusted workers with a significant work history in American agriculture."
 This position has been sharply criticized by anti-illegal immigration activists.
 On June 26, 2007, Craig reiterated his support for the Comprehensive Immigration Reform Act of 2007.

 In October 2005, Craig suggested that flooded sections of New Orleans should be abandoned after Hurricane Katrina had hit and was quoted on a Baton Rouge television station as saying that "Fraud is in the culture of Iraqis.
 I believe that is true in the state of Louisiana as well."

 On December 16, 2005, Craig voted against a cloture motion filed relative to the USA PATRIOT Act; the motion ultimately earned only 52 votes, and so a Democratic filibuster against extension of the act (due to expire at the end of 2005) was allowed to continue.
 On December 21, 2005, Craig backed a six-month extension of the Act while further negotiations took place.
 On February 9, 2006, Craig announced an agreement among himself, the White House, and fellow Senators John E. Sununu, Arlen Specter, Lisa Murkowski, Chuck Hagel and Richard Durbin to reauthorize the Act.

-In 2006, Craig posted to his Senate website all the earmarks he had inserted into federal spending bills since joining the Senate Appropriations Committee in 1998.